Twilight4/gnome-settings/README.md

 | <kbd>SUPER</kbd> + <kbd>F1</kbd>                               | Launch help browser                           |

 ## Troubleshooting GNOME freeze at login screen login screen (after each step see if the problem is solved)
-1. Restart the display manager - Ctrl+Alt+F2 (or alternative) and issue command:
+1. Restart the display manager or try to disabling it - Ctrl+Alt+F2 (or alternative), issue command:
     - sudo systemctl restart gdm
+    - sudo systemctl disable gdm
 2. Restart the PC
 3. Clear GNOME Shell extensions or lastly installed one in virtual console and then restart display manager:
     - rm -rf ~/.config/.local/share/gnome-shell/extensions/culprit-extension